predicatelabs/sol-contracts/scripts/README.md

 - Load the authority keypair from your configured wallet (defaults to test-keys/authority.json)
 - Automatically request airdrop if balance is low (localnet/devnet only)
 - Initialize the predicate registry if it doesn't exist
-- Register all test attestors automatically (when using test keys)
+- Register all test attesters automatically (when using test keys)
 - Display registry information including PDA, authority, and statistics

-**Output**: Registry PDA address, initialization status, and attestor registration summary
+**Output**: Registry PDA address, initialization status, and attester registration summary

 ### 2. Initialize Counter Program